biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 4th Place

-Church:	Suncoast Cathedral A/G, Saint Petersburg, FL
+* **Church**: Suncoast Cathedral A/G, Saint Petersburg, FL
-Coaches:	Rahbin Bennet, Sue Hutchison (assistant)
+* **Coaches**: Rahbin Bennet, Sue Hutchison (assistant)
+* **Team:**
-Team:	Simon Bennett
+   * Simon Bennett
-Jonathan Kessie
+   * Jonathan Kessie
-Lydia Hutchison
+   * Lydia Hutchison
-Brenden Moench
+   * Brenden Moench
-Therese Simoneau
+   * Therese Simoneau
-Danielle Taylor
+   * Danielle Taylor
 * **Preliminaries**:
-Round 1: Won against Grace A/G, Syracuse, NY 180 to 100
+  * Round 1: Won against Grace A/G, Syracuse, NY 180 to 100
-Round 2: Lost to Journey Church, Bridgeville, PA 50 to 175 Round 3: Lost to Cedar Park A/G, Bothell, WA 95 to 235
+  * Round 2: Lost to Journey Church, Bridgeville, PA 50 to 175
+  * Round 3: Lost to Cedar Park A/G, Bothell, WA 95 to 235
-Round 4: Lost to First A/G, Montgomery, AL 60 to 100
+  * Round 4: Lost to First A/G, Montgomery, AL 60 to 100
-Round 5: Lost to James River A/G, "One in Christ", Ozark, MO 10 to 290 Round 6: Lost to Turning Point Christian Center, Vancouver, WA 95 to 175 Round 7: Won against New Life Community Church, Oshkosh, WI 125 to -60 Round 8: Lost to First A/G, Lexington, KY 65 to 210 Round 9: Lost to Christian Chapel, Tulsa, OK -10 to 210
+  * Round 5: Lost to James River A/G, "One in Christ", Ozark, MO 10 to 290
+  * Round 6: Lost to Turning Point Christian Center, Vancouver, WA 95 to 175
+  * Round 7: Won against New Life Community Church, Oshkosh, WI 125 to -60
+  * Round 8: Lost to First A/G, Lexington, KY 65 to 210
+  * Round 9: Lost to Christian Chapel, Tulsa, OK -10 to 210
 * **Round Robin**:
-Round 1: Lost to Calvary A/G, Dunwoody, GA 100 to 135
+  * Round 1: Lost to Calvary A/G, Dunwoody, GA 100 to 135
-Round 2: Lost to Orange Hills A/G, Orange, CA 120 to 160
+  * Round 2: Lost to Orange Hills A/G, Orange, CA 120 to 160
-Round 3: Lost to First A/G, Montgomery, AL 120 to 130
+  * Round 3: Lost to First A/G, Montgomery, AL 120 to 130
-Round 4: Won against First A/G, Lafayette, IN 100 to 90
+  * Round 4: Won against First A/G, Lafayette, IN 100 to 90
-Round 5: Lost to Grace A/G, Syracuse, NY 60 to 165
+  * Round 5: Lost to Grace A/G, Syracuse, NY 60 to 165
-Round 6: Won against Timberline Church, Fort Collins, CO 75 to -10 Round 7: Lost to Central A/G, Springfield, MO 85 to 145
+  * Round 6: Won against Timberline Church, Fort Collins, CO 75 to -10
+  * Round 7: Lost to Central A/G, Springfield, MO 85 to 145
-Round 8: Won against Victorious Life Church, Wesley Chapel, FL 125 to -5 Round 9: Lost to Turning Point Christian Center, Vancouver, WA 95 to 100 Round 10: Won against Truth A/G, Chariton, IA 125 to 105 Round 11: Lost to James River A/G, "In Chains", Ozark, MO -60 to 225 Round 12: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 20 to 175 Round 13: Lost to Calvary A/G, South Bend, IN -15 to 140 Round 14: Lost to Meridian A/G, Meridian, ID 20 to 185 Round 15: Lost to Noble A/G, Noble, OK 25 to 200
+  * Round 8: Won against Victorious Life Church, Wesley Chapel, FL 125 to -5
+  * Round 9: Lost to Turning Point Christian Center, Vancouver, WA 95 to 100
+  * Round 10: Won against Truth A/G, Chariton, IA 125 to 105
+  * Round 11: Lost to James River A/G, "In Chains", Ozark, MO -60 to 225
+  * Round 12: Lost to The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 20 to 175
+  * Round 13: Lost to Calvary A/G, South Bend, IN -15 to 140
+  * Round 14: Lost to Meridian A/G, Meridian, ID 20 to 185
+  * Round 15: Lost to Noble A/G, Noble, OK 25 to 200
-Round 16: Lost to Nyssa Christian Fellowship, Nyssa, OR -10 to 165 Round 17: Lost to Harvest Time A/G, Brunswick, OH 10 to 150 Round 18: Lost to New Life Community Church, Oshkosh, WI 75 to 205 Round 19: Won against Corydon A/G, Corydon, IA 140 to 90
+  * Round 16: Lost to Nyssa Christian Fellowship, Nyssa, OR -10 to 165
+  * Round 17: Lost to Harvest Time A/G, Brunswick, OH 10 to 150
+  * Round 18: Lost to New Life Community Church, Oshkosh, WI 75 to 205
+  * Round 19: Won against Corydon A/G, Corydon, IA 140 to 90
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="Suncoast Cathedral A/G, Saint Petersburg, FL" html=image_html %}